MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 #### Provisioned throughput units

 Provisioned throughput units (PTU) are generic units of model processing capacity that you can use to size provisioned deployments to achieve the required throughput for processing prompts and generating completions.
-Provisioned throughput units are granted to a subscription as quota on a regional basis, which defines the maximum number of PTUs that can be assigned to deployments in that subscription and region.
+Provisioned throughput units are granted to a subscription as quota.
+Each quota is specific to a region and defines  the maximum number of PTUs that can be assigned to deployments in that subscription and region.

 #### Model independent quota